-Brucella serology This test is sent to Brucella Reference Lab., Liverpool Antibody detection SST Yellow top 10 - 14 days Please state date of onset, risk factors (including occupation if appropriate), travel abroad over past six months No Insufficient clinical details Chickenpox IgG Varicella zoster it is essential the the chickenpox Please contact Fridays, weeke phone number machine telling the laborator the laborator and Banl as it is always us no-one is ne contacts, V ne patient was in one patient was these are used by in such cases so the Holidays when so frustrating when available until after the patients. contact with the last to assess the othat the same staffing is reduing the have a sign of the weeken with chickenpox in both pregnant wome e chickenpox case is stated in the clinic value of Varicella Zoster Immunoglobu ples can be tested urgently on arrival.
-Toced.
-Always include a the person to corgnificant result but no-one answers the pd.
-It is known less than 10 days after contain the processing is required.
-Please contact Laboratory if urgent processing is required.
-Give date of contact al details as walin (VZIG) in ehis is particulated with either ohone OR we rell as the onset date of very case. arly important on er a bleep or reliable only get an answer CMV IgG and/or CMV IgM Antibody detection SST Yellow top 6 days Clinical details are essential for processing.
-Clearly state whether screen or suspected infection No Insufficient clinical details
+Brucella serology This test is sent to Brucella Reference Lab., Liverpool Antibody detection SST Yellow top 10 - 14 days Please state date of onset, risk factors (including occupation if appropriate), travel abroad over past six months No Insufficient clinical details Chickenpox IgG Varicella zoster it is essential the the chickenpox Please contact Fridays, weeke phone number machine telling the laborator the laborator ends and Ban as it is alway us no-one is ne patient was in one patient was these are used by in such cases so the Holidays when so the frustrating where available until after the state of the patient was a state of the patie contact with the discontact with the discontact with the same of that the same staffing is reductive to the weeken discontact with the disconta with chickenpox in both pregnant wome chickenpox case is stated in the clinic value of Varicella Zoster Immunoglobut ples can be tested urgently on arrival.
+To ced.
+Always include a the person to corgnificant result but no-one answers the d.
+It is known less than 10 days after contact Laboratory if urgent processing is required Give date of contact al details as w lin (VZIG) in e This is particula ntact with eithe phone OR we vell as the onset date of very case. arly important on er a bleep or reliable only get an answer CMV IgG and/or CMV IgM Antibody detection SST Yellow top 6 days Clinical details are essential for processing.
+Clearly state whether screen or suspected infection (by arrange ment only) Insufficient clinical details

-CMV PCR This test is sent to PCR EDTA sample Purple top 10 days Clinical details are essential for processing No Insufficient clinical details Bristol PHE Urine Universal (white top) or yellow top Inappropriate assay request Enterovirus IgM (e.g. Coxsackie, Echo virus) This test sent to Epsom Antibody detection Clotted blood Yellow top 10 days Clinical details are essential for processing No Insufficient clinical details Inappropriate EBV Serology Antibody detection Clotted blood Yellow top 5 days Clinical details are essential for processing No assay request EBV PCR This test is sent to Bristol PHE PCR EDTA sample Purple top 7-10 days Clinical details are essential for processing No Fungal precipitins This test is sent to Bristol PHE Antibody detection Clotted blood Yellow top 10 days Clinical details are essential for processing No Genital Chlamydia Infection PCR Urine Cobas PCR urine tube (Yellow Top) 7 days Clinical details are essential for processing Sample received in boric acid No
+CMV PCR PCR EDTA Purple top 10 days Clinical details are essential No Insufficient This test is sent to Bristol PHE sample Urine Universal (white top) or yellow top for processing clinical details Inappropriate assay request Enterovirus IgM (e.g. Coxsackie, Echo virus) This test sent to Epsom Antibody detection Clotted blood Yellow top 10 days Clinical details are essential for processing No Insufficient clinical details Inappropriate assay request EBV Serology Antibody detection Clotted blood Yellow top 5 days Clinical details are essential for processing No EBV PCR This test is sent to Bristol PHE PCR EDTA sample Purple top 7-10 days Clinical details are essential for processing No Fungal precipitins This test is sent to Bristol PHE Antibody detection Clotted blood Yellow top 10 days Clinical details are essential for processing No Genital Chlamydia Infection PCR Urine Cobas PCR urine tube (Yellow Top) 7 days Clinical details are essential for processing Sample received in boric acid No